 The RCEP Trade Agreement was finalized in November 2020, marking one of the world’s largest trade deals in history.
-Connecting 15 countries across the Asia-Pacific, the Regional Comprehensive Economic Partnership is a formal trade agreement between 10 ASEAN members along with 5 other APAC countries.
-It functions as a means to reduce trade barriers between the partnering countries and in some instances, eliminate the barriers completely.
+Connecting 15 countries across the Asia-Pacific, the Regional Comprehensive Economic Partnership (RCEP) is a formal trade agreement between 10 ASEAN members along with 5 other APAC countries.
+It functions as a means to reduce trade barriers between the partnering countries, and in some instances, eliminate the barriers completely.
+It is an attempt to reduce the costs to businesses throughout the region by increased global, rather than local, compliance.

 #1 – RCEP Rules of Origin